avnet-iotconnect/iotc-python-examples/PROTEUS_MP157F_Demo/README.md

 <img src=".//media/image10.png"/>

 ## Step 9: View the Data
-* Navigate back to the “Device” menu and select your device named "STM32MP157F."
+* Navigate back to the “Device” menu and select your device named "STM32MP157F" (or your custom Display Name if you did not use the default).
    * You should see that the entry in the "Device Status" column shows a green "CONNECTED" label.

 <img src=".//media/image13.png"/>